nightroman/FarNet/PowerShellFar/README.md

 See more [Examples].

-**Command echo**
+**Command echo rule**

-Commands with screen output are printed to the screen before output (echo).
-But if a command ends with "#" then it is not printed.
-Use this trick in user menu and file association commands when echo is not needed.
+Commands with console output print (echo) their text before output if the text starts with a space and does not end with "#".

 *********************************************************************
 ## Menu commands